peasy/Peasy.NET/README.md

 - Multiple client support
 - Fault tolerance

-Looking for contributors for sample app consumers, framework improvements, and Nuget distributions!
+Looking for contributors for sample app consumers and general framework improvements!

 #Where can I get it?